Jonarzz/jonarzz.github.io/_posts/2019-12-26-OOP-getting-practical.md

 but the designing will help us create more elastic, easily maintainable and expandable code base.

 ### [Red - green - refactor](https://deviq.com/test-driven-development/)
-In the next part we will focus on the said API and to do that, we will write some test cases that will be failing, until we develop the actual code - then they should pass.
+In the next parts we will focus on the said API and to do that, we will write some test cases that will be failing, until we develop the actual code - then they should pass.
 After that we will be ready for refactoring.